 Housing Forecast for 2021

 Is Seattle’s housing market going to continue with a large supply and demand imbalance?
-Or is the containment of the coronavirus and return to “normal” going to balance out the scales in 2021?
+Or is the containment of the coronavirus and return to “normal” going to balance out the scales later this year, or in 2022?
 When’s the best time to purchase or sell a home in Seattle these days?

-Local realtors predict that the market is so hot that it will take quite a while to shift back to a buyer’s market, and it could stay this way until at least next spring.
+Local realtors predict that the market is so hot that it will take quite a while to shift back to a buyer’s market, and it could stay this way until at four to six more months.

-The sharp decline in inventory is keeping the Seattle housing market strong, with buyers fighting over a small amount of high-priced properties, even as we see an increase of city-dwellers moving toward the suburbs.
+The Seattle housing market is going strong, with buyers still fighting over a small amount of high-priced properties, even as we continue see an increase of city-dwellers moving toward the suburbs.

 Better for Sellers or Buyers?

-As of 2020, the Seattle housing market is leaning dramatically in favor of the seller.
-With such low inventories, sellers can expect less competition from other homesellers and more offers from buyers.
+As of 2021, the Seattle housing market is leaning dramatically in favor of the seller.
+With such low inventories, sellers can expect less competition from other home-sellers and more offers (often above asking price) from buyers.
 They can also keep their prices at the high end, since sellers have the negotiating power in the buyer-seller relationship.

 For buyers, although inventory is scarce, mortgage interest rates are at an all-time low, which could be an incentive to buy.
-We can expect housing inventory to slowly increase in 2021, which means more options for homebuyers thinking about relocating and purchasing a new home in Seattle.
+We can expect housing inventory to slowly increase for the remainder of 2021 and into 2022, which means more options for homebuyers thinking about relocating and purchasing a new home in Seattle.

 Contact Seattle Mortgage Planners